Fronius International: Charging

+This is the oldest business area of Fronius International.
+Fronius has been researching and developing charging technology since it was founded in 1945.
+The company offers the right charging solutions for users and manufacturers of industrial trucks and automated guided vehicles (AGVs).
+Its product portfolio includes innovative chargers for lead-acid and lithium-ion batteries, as well as intelligent automation and software solutions.

 Sites

 Austria

 Fronius is based in Pettenbach, where the company was founded.
 This is the "centre of excellence" for Fronius welding torches and accounting & internal auditing.

 The production and logistics site of the company is located in Sattledt.
 Since 2007, all battery charging systems, welding systems and solar inverters have been produced here.
 One of the largest photovoltaic systems in Austria, with a capacity of around two megawatts peak can be found on the roof of the building.
 Two ice storage systems are used for heating and cooling.

 Thalheim, near Wels, is the research and development site of the company.
 Special features of the Thalheim site include photovoltaic electricity generation, geothermal probes (geothermal fields) and the systematic re-use of waste heat from the test laboratories.

 Wels, with its historic brick building, is the sales hub of Fronius International.
 The site, which was opened in 1990, extends over 17,000 m^{2} and is the starting point for the international activities of all Fronius divisions.
 The active energy design, photovoltaics system and modern environmental technology ensure that as much energy as possible is collected to meet its own requirements.

 The Repair Center International (RCI), which used to be in Sattledt, relocated to Steinhaus in 2010.